vangogiel/worker-pool/README.md

 # Workers

+**In order to submit your work, please fork this repository into your own account instead of raising a PR against this one.
+Thank you.**

 Implement a program that dispatches tasks to a set of workers, collects and displays their result in the right order.
 The workers will concurrently execute these tasks and return the summary of the execution with tasks categorized as successful, failed or timed out.

 You are free to represent tasks any way you want as long as they expose the desired behaviour.
 Likewise, you can use any concurrency pattern you are familiar with.